-Pupils in year 5 and 6 are allowed to bring a mobile phone to school with them for safety reasons, as they are developing their independence and may be working to school on their own.

-Pupils are not allowed to use mobile phones during the school day and they must be given to the adult on the door in the morning and stored securely in the office during the day.
+Pupils in year 6 are allowed to bring a mobile phone to school with them for safety reasons, as they are developing their independence and may be working to school on their own.
+Pupils are not allowed to use mobile phones during the school day and they must be turned off and given to the school office in the morning and stored securely in the office during the day.

 Pupils must adhere to the school's code of conduct for mobile phone use (See mobile device policy).
+Any breach of the acceptable use agreement by a pupil will be referred to the head teacher and parents will be contacted - Any breech may result in the confiscation of their device.